zulfiqarAlibalti/Advance-Image-processing/README.md

 ,<a href="https://google.github.io/mediapipe/getting_started/python.html">mediapipe</a>

 ## Hand Landmark Model
+<p> Media pipe is an open-source cross-platform framework for building multimodel machine learning pipelines.
+It can be used to implement cutting-edge models like human face detection, multi-hand tracking, hair segmentation, object detection and tracking, and so on.
-<p> mediapipe is a framework mainly used for building audio, video, or any time series data.
+mediapipe is a framework mainly used for building audio, video, or any time series data.
 With the help of the MediaPipe framework, we can build very impressive pipelines for different media processing functions.

 Some of the major applications of MediaPipe.